rust-lang-ua/rustcamp/0_basics/README.md

 ## Bugs

 Explain what these are, do you know how to avoid them?
-- Memory leak
+- Memory leak.
-- Data race
+- Data race.
-- Use after free
+- Use after free.
+- Deadlock.
-- Deadlock
+- Out of memory.
-- Out of memory
+- Out of bounds.
+- Undefined behavior. *

 todo: maybe add some more (important) bugs

 After you're done notify your lead in an appropriate PR (pull request), and he will exam what you have learned.

+TODO: Group related articles into categories.

 _Additional_ articles, which may help to understand the above topic better:
 - [Chris Morgan: Rust ownership, the hard way][1]